ton-blockchain/docs/docs/nodes/run-node.md

 To become a validator, send Toncoins to your wallet.

-**Mytonctrl** automatically joins validation from the next next election round.
+**mytonctrl** automatically joins validation from the next next election round.

-Description:
+Check the manual here:

 https://github.com/ton-blockchain/mytonctrl/blob/master/docs/en/manual-ubuntu.md